Need to know

 Free trial vs trial period

-Though the free trial period is fairly ubiquitous amongst mattress-in-a-box brands, a few do charge for returns.
-In these cases, they specifically refer to it as a sleep trial, trial period, test period and so on, rather than a free trial.
+Though the free trial period is fairly ubiquitous among mattress-in-a-box brands, a few do charge for returns.
+In these cases, they specifically refer to it as a sleep trial, trial period or test period rather than a free trial.
 Zenna, for example, has a "100-night trial" that incurs a $150 return fee if you decide to get a refund.

 So don't assume that all trial periods are free.
-Read the FAQs and T&Cs if the manufacturer doesn't use the word 'free' when advertising the returns or exchange policy.
+Read the FAQ and T&Cs if the manufacturer doesn't use the word 'free' when advertising the returns or exchange policy.

 Stock images: Getty, unless otherwise stated.